 4. Save money on accomodation

 You will get better value for money if you stay in an airbnb as opposed to hotel rooms: they are always small in Japan ESPECIALLY in Tokyo.
-Or if you are travelling alone, or want to save even more money and have a unique Japanese experience: stay in a capsule hotel!
-It is a really cool experience and it is the only type of accomodation I book every time I go to Japan!
+Or if you are travelling alone, or want to save even more money and have a unique Japanese experience: stay in one of the capsule hotels in Tokyo!
+It is a really cool experience and it is the only type of accommodation I book if I ever have 24 hours in Tokyo!

 5. Use public transport to save costs!